pavelanni/python-vacation/docs/Python_vacation_day3.md

 ## Errors and what to do about them

-Next day Erik was in better mood.
+Next day Erik was in a better mood.
 It seemed he forgot how I tortured his beautiful program.
 But we were going to talk about errors and exceptions so I had to remind him about yesterday.

 "Remember what we did last time?"